Passive income is highly sought after and often misunderstood.

 If building a CD Ladder sounds complicated, you can also stick to a traditional high yield savings account or money market fund.
 While the returns aren't as amazing as other things on this list, it's better than nothing, and it's truly passive income!

-Check out these great deals on the best high yield CDs (or the full list of the best CD rates here):
+Check out these great deals on the best high yield CDs on our full list of the best CD rates that get updated daily.